metzzo/Awesome/doc/language/language.md

 var myCoroutine = function()
-  yield return 1 -- yield return tells the compilter/environment that the current execution of this function should be stopped and can be continued at a later time. yield return cannot be used in properties/constructors/.. yield return 2 yield return 3 end
+  yield 1 -- yield tells the compilter/environment that the current execution of this function should be stopped and can be continued at a later time. yield cannot be used in properties/constructors/.. yield 2 yield 3 end

 -- using coroutines
-for i in myCoroutine()
-  print "Value "+i
-end
+for i in myCoroutine() -- if given an object / array /.. it automatically calls the 'iterate' function/method of this object print "Value "+i end